-Cycling is a healthy activity for all ages and popular for Leon County residents and tourists.
-Yet, Florida leads the nation in cycling fatalities, and Leon County has recently seen its share of cycling accidents.
+Bicycling is a healthy activity for all ages and popular for Leon County residents and tourists.
+Yet, Florida leads the nation in bicycling fatalities, and Leon County has recently seen its share of cycling accidents.
 In addition, Florida Department of Transportation listed Leon County as a top 25 “High Priority County for Improved Bike/Pedestrian Safety.”

 To help make the community safer and provide a safe place for people to learn to ride their bikes, the KCCI 2020 Community Catalyst team set forth in January to identify how to effectively do this.
 They started with community research and input.
 From stakeholder interviews and an electronic survey, they gathered input more than 2,000 residents.

-Based on that input and the team’s expertise they are recommending 4 initiatives:
+Based on that input and the team’s expertise they implemented two initiatives:

-The 2020 volunteer Catalyst Class has designed and proposed a family-oriented, educational, Bicycle Park for a future park space near Market District.
+The 2020 volunteer Catalyst Class has designed and proposed a family-oriented, educational, bicycle play area for a future park space near Market District.
+As with all KCCI projects, this is a design concept is based on initial community input, but as it goes through further community input stages will adapt as best suited for the overall master park plan.
 This feature is something that could possibly be integrated within the overall public park design that Blueprint is handling.

 The team’s design concept proposal, as it currently stands, stems from community feedback.
 The number of people providing feedback grows daily and the KCCI team is grateful for those who have already helped shape the future of this proposal.
 We continue welcoming feedback as community input is what makes KCCI projects so successful.